 Flore de Taisne

 After completing a degree in Molecular Biology at UCL, Isabella worked as an Operations and Business Development Manager at a retail start up.
 She then went on to Amazon UK, starting as an Associate Partner Manager in the Marketplace team and moving on to become a Brand Specialist in the Grocery Retail team.
 Her roles involved defining and executing business plans for major manufacturers and retailers as well as leading a range of projects.
-After taking a year out to travel and work, Isabella joined the Isla Foundation as a Project Manager.
-In her role, Isabella is involved in the implementation of Isla’s grant-giving strategy, wider projects and conducting research.
+After taking a year out to travel and work, Isabella joined the Isla Foundation.
+In her role, Isabella is in charge of the day-to-day operations, the design and implementation of Isla’s grant-giving strategy and other special projects.